spencervore-dev/simulation_course_monte_carlo_game_project/README.md

 If there's no seed, the random seed defaults to the system time.

-### Integrate it

-The next step would be to run this game many many times to get an idea of what outcomes are expected.
-You could import the play_game function into a different script, and then put that into a loop, or something.
+This script will play the game many many times and will generate a plot of the distribution of cycle times.